Medical Science PhD in Houston

 With an average graduation time of 5 years to complete the PhD program, students will experience both the structure of a formal classroom setting as well as the freedom of conducting their own research.
 IBT students have stipend support throughout their training.
 We are confident you will find that the IBT PhD program will provide a wide spectrum of exciting research opportunities and prepare you for a successful career upon graduation.

-The doctoral program is designed to train a student for a lifetime of scientific endeavor focused on molecules and molecular genetics.
-In addition to substantial course offerings and seminars, the Ph.D. program offers informal but extensive instruction in a wide variety of research laboratories, with close contact between the student and faculty advisors.
+The IBT doctoral program is designed to train a student for a lifetime of scientific endeavor across a full spectrum of biological and biomedical questions.
+In addition to substantial course offerings and seminars, the PhD program offers informal but extensive instruction in a wide variety of research laboratories, with close contact between the student and faculty advisors.

 Individual IBT faculty also affiliate with multiple graduate schools and programs, both from across the state, internationally and within the Texas Medical Center (TMC).